AdiVarma27/pyAB/README.rst

 Installation:
 ------------
-Install pyAB by using the following PyPI link:
+Install pyAB by using the following PyPI link
 .. code:: python

    pip install pyAB